We are St. Vincent’s University Hospital (SVUH) and you can find out how to contact us at Section 4 below.

 - complete your pre-admission form online;

 - upload personal information into a St Vincent’s University Hospital App;

 - submit a general enquiry via our contacts page;

 - register for an event or request information; or

-- send a written complaint or enquiry to our Privacy Officer.
+- send a written complaint or enquiry to our DPO.